 So, if you hold one of the eligible cards, when would you choose THC over FHR?

-You will only find the ultra high-end The Ritz-Carlton Tokyo through the FHR program
+You will only find the ultra-high-end The Ritz-Carlton Tokyo through the FHR program

 If you are travelling on business, you may not be able to justify a quite expensive stay at an FHR property, so a THC booking may be a better choice.
 You will receive that US$100 room credit, plus a room upgrade if available.
 Note that you will not earn hotel loyalty program points on bookings with THC.

-If you do have a bit more cash to splash, then I would recommend skewing towards an FHR property to enjoy a higher-quality hotel and more benefits, including a US$100 room credit, free breakfast, and early check-in and late check-out.
+If you do have a bit more cash to splash, then we would recommend skewing towards an FHR property to enjoy a higher-quality hotel and more benefits, including a US$100 room credit, free breakfast, and early check-in and late check-out.
 You will earn points on bookings through FHR.

 Bookings through FHR are eligible for benefits for stays of one night or more, whereas you need to stay at least two nights with THC.